zyantific/zydoc/README.md

 zydoc
 =====

-Internal tool to generating Zydis' documentation in CI.
+Internal tool to generate Zydis' documentation in CI.